cmartinezbo/Tic-Tac-Toe/README.md

  <h2> Instructions ⚠</h2>

-  - Make sure you have Python's updated, <a href="https://www.python.org/downloads/"> Get It here!</a>
+  - Make sure you have Python's latest version, <a href="https://www.python.org/downloads/"> Get It here!</a>

   - Download the game, run it in the terminal typing ``cd [folder where the game file is]``, then type ``py tictactoe.py`` and enjoy the game!